sendgrid/sendgrid-java/README.md

 I'd like to get this on Maven.
 Please [+1 your support](https://github.com/sendgrid/sendgrid-java/issues/6) if you'd like to see it on Maven as well.

+## Example App

+There is a [sendgrid-java-example app](https://github.com/scottmotte/sendgrid-java-example) to help jumpstart your development.

 ## Usage

 To begin using this library, initialize the SendGrid object with your SendGrid credentials.